MarcusMcKenzie/drone_cv/Video_With_Pose_Recognition/README.md

             - **[key-a]** rotate counter-clockwise by 30 degree
             - **[key-d]** rotate clockwise by 30 degree

     - Turn on **Pose Recognition** mode.
+Figure based on user will appear on the screen.
+To control drone:
-        - Figure based on user will appear on the screen.
-Raise arms UP or FLAT ( "Y" or "T" ) to move drone forward 0.5 meters.
+        - Raise arms UP or FLAT ( "Y" or "T" ) to move drone forward 0.5 meters.
         - Raise both your arm DOWN ( '/|\' ), to move drone back 0.5 meters.
         - Raise your arms so that they are bending in a V-shape( 'v|v' ),to make drone land.